CondeNast/gtm-docs/third-party-ecommerce-membership.md

 In a globally owned GTM account there is a set of fairly standardised tags, triggers and variables set up for use across Condé Nast's editorial websites.
-This makes sense; owned-and-operated editorial websites _mostly_ work the same way (Compass, Verso, and other mature markets), use the same cookie management platform (CMP) - OneTrust -, achieve the exact same goals, and are easy enough to  apply a broad-strokes approach to tagging.
+This makes sense; owned-and-operated editorial websites _mostly_ work the same way (Compass, Verso, and other mature markets), use the same cookie management platform (CMP) - OneTrust, achieve the exact same goals, and are easy enough to  apply a broad-strokes approach to tagging.
 This allows Condé Nast to quite easily get an identical TD, Permutive, Google Analytics, and so on, setup running across all of the editorial sites.